 Despite these downward domestic trends, Korea’s international construction industry remains a key economic driver and a critical source of foreign currency.
 Korea’s overseas construction business is important for its local construction industry and is led by large conglomerates, also known as “chaebol” companies.
 Korea’s cumulative value of construction overseas contracts exceeded $940 billion, mainly attributed to the Middle East and Asia Pacific construction boom.
 Approximately 14 percent of Korean construction firms’ total revenue in 2022 was generated from services overseas.
 Until recently, Korean construction firms had very little presence in the U.S. market.
 However, a number of Korean conglomerates have announced significant investments in the U.S. in critical industries such as semiconductors and EV batteries in recent years, prompting their construction arms to seek opportunities for additional U.S. revenue.
 These Korean-led investment projects could yield opportunities for U.S. companies in the construction/engineering and equipment sectors to assist with the local procurement needs.

-The U.S. is considered a global leader in project management for engineering, procurement and construction (EPC) projects.
-Companies with price-competitive technologies and services should have the potential to successfully penetrate the market in the following areas:
+The U.S. is considered a global leader in engineering, construction services, project financing and exporters of building information modeling solutions.
+Companies with price-competitive technologies and services should have the potential to penetrate the market in the following areas:

-Korea Agency for Infrastructure Technology Advancement (KAIA) https://www.kaia.re.kr/eng/main.do
+· Korea Agency for Infrastructure Technology Advancement (KAIA).

 U.S. Embassy Seoul